 It might sound strange, however, it’s common practice these days for your high-end wetsuit to be made out of limestone rock.
 What is limestone neoprene, and how is this possible?
-The world is full of supprises, and yes we can turn rock into wetsuits.
+The world is full of surprises: We can turn a rock into wetsuits.
 But it’s not that simple.

 Limestone neoprene wetsuits

-What is limestone neoprene?
-And how is it different from oldskool petroleum-based CR chloroprene?
+What is limestone neoprene and how is it different from oldschool petroleum-based CR chloroprene?
 In the 1960s, a new way of making neoprene was invented.
 The main neoprene compound remains chloroprene.
-However, instead of using dirty petroleum-based ingredients it now uses calcium carbonate from limestone.
+However, instead of using dirty petroleum-based ingredients, it now uses calcium carbonate from limestone.
 This ingredient is used to form chloroprene rubber chips.
 Thereafter, they are melted down in an oven and go through a chemical process.
 The melted substance is infused with air bubbles and baked into a block of neoprene foam.
 This block is then sliced into neoprene sheets.
 At this stage, the neoprene thickness is determined.
 It can vary between 0.5mm, all the way up to 7mm when used for surfing wetsuits.

 Limestone neoprene characteristics

-The quality of neoprene is determined by a few factors.
+The quality of neoprene is determined by a couple of factors.
 Firstly, the elongation percentage.
 This measures the amount of flexibility in the neoprene.
 The higher the number, the more stretch the neoprene has.
 Therefore, the better it is.
-Secondly, the softness and weight are measured by calculating the density. the heavier the foam, the harder, this also affects the stretch.
+Secondly, the softness and weight are measured by calculating the density.
+The heavier the foam, the harder, and this also affects the stretch.
 Softer and lighter foam is considered more high-end when used in surfing wetsuits.
 Thirdly the ozone and UV resistance.
 High resistance to ozone and UV rays results in more durable neoprene.
 This also means it is less easy to crack or get brittle.
 All these characteristics of limestone neoprene are more advanced than its predecessor petroleum-based neoprene.
 On top of that, it’s way less harmful to the environment.
-This makes limestone neoprene when used in the right grade, one of the most flexible and warm neoprene types out there.
+This makes limestone neoprene when used in the right grade, one of the most flexible and warm neoprene types available.

 The invention of limestone neoprene made a big impact on wetsuit manufacturing.
-It transformed the high-end wetsuit industry to become more durable and environmentally friendly.
+It transformed the high-end wetsuit industry to become more sustainable and environmentally friendly.
 Some companies have different names for their more environmentally friendly neoprene.
-You might have heard of Japanese Yamamoto neoprene which is used in some wetsuit.
-Other versions of limestone neoprene are Bioprene and Geoprene wetsuits.
+You might have heard of Japanese Yamamoto neoprene which is used in some wetsuits.
+Other versions of limestone neoprene wetsuits are Bioprene and Geoprene wetsuits.
 Yulex is another alternative neoprene made out of natural rubber which unfortunately has limited availability.
 SRFACE has chosen to manufacture with limestone neoprene, which has the lowest carbon footprint in modern wetsuit production.
-It is processed from raw material to finished product by its manufacturing partner.
-The use of limestone neoprene is an effort to make wetsuits as green as possible.
+It is processed from raw material to finished product by our manufacturing partner.
+The use of limestone neoprene is an effort to make wetsuits as sustainable as possible.

 Double lined neoprene

-After limestone neoprene foam is sliced into sheets of the right thickness it’s laminated with a stretchy fabric layer.
+After limestone neoprene foam is sliced into sheets of the right thickness it is laminated with a stretchy fabric layer.
 Lining can be applied on both sides of the wetsuit.
 As a result, making your wetsuit more durable.
 On top of that, it protects it against outside influences like UV and ozone.
-Outside lining also offers protection from fingernails cutting through the neoprene.
+The outside lining also offers protection from fingernails cutting through the neoprene.
 The inside of your wetsuit is lined with flexible and soft lining.
-Therefore feels comfortable to wear on the skin.
-The main body panels of most high-end wetsuits are lined with a quick-dry plush lining.
+Therefore your wetsuit feels comfortable to wear on the skin.
+The main body panels of most high-end wetsuits are lined with a quickdry plush lining.
 Resulting in an insulating layer between the body and the cold water.
-This quick-dry plush fabric helps the material to dry faster too, so you can be ready for your next session in no time.
-Double lined neoprene is the neoprene which has fabric lining laminated onto both sides of the neoprene foam.
+This quickdry plush fabric helps the material to dry faster too, so you can be ready for your next session in no-time.
+Double lined neoprene is neoprene which has fabric lining laminated onto both sides of the neoprene foam.

 Single lined neoprene

 Over the past few years, limestone neoprene has become the standard for most high-end wetsuits.
-However, this doesn’t mean old school petroleum neoprene is gone.
+However, this doesn’t mean oldschool petroleum neoprene is a thing of the past.
 It is still used by some brands in mid and entry-level wetsuits.
 If you can, stay away from petroleum-based neoprene and only use limestone neoprene wetsuits from brands like SRFACE.
 Our wetsuits are made with the highest grade materials and technologies.
 This includes the most flexible limestone neoprene foam.
 The double lined wetsuit panels feature the most flexible (360° limitless stretch) outside lining available.
 Chest and back panels are made with a smoothskin single lined neoprene outside to avoid windchill.
 The body panels are lined with a comfortable and heat-retaining quick-dry plush insulating inside lining.
 The seams are glued and blind stitched with heat-welded neoprene tape on the inside.
-The outside seams are liquid rubber sealed too.
+The outside seams are liquid rubber-sealed too.
 The best wetsuit quality is now affordable.

 Read more about SRFACE wetsuit materials here.